 As you start thinking about selling your business, you should consider what improvements you can make to your business to maximize business value.
 The first step is to identify the company’s shortfalls and consider how to address them.
 Look at your business through a prospective buyer’s eyes, and ask:

-By matching up how your business stacks up against the questions on this list, you can identify areas that you may want to begin to work on.
-The key concept in working on this list, is your understanding of your company’s value drivers.
-Perhaps the key driver is the history of the normalized earnings and cash flow the business has generated.
+By determining how your business stacks up against the questions on this list, you will be able to identify areas to begin working on.
+The key concept is gaining an understanding of the company’s value drivers.
+Perhaps the key driver is the history of the normalized earnings and cash flow the business has been able to generate.
 Is it stable with consistent growth?

-For the most part, cash flow is what buyers are buying, unless an owner is fortunate enough to have some unique product or other offering.
-Often, a strategic buyer might only be interested in the business sales volume or the specific sales territory footprint.
+For the most part, cash flow is what buyers are purchasing, unless an owner is fortunate enough to have some unique product or other offering.
+Often, a strategic buyer might only have interest in the business sales volume or the specific sales territory footprint.

 The second driver is the earnings multiple.
 This is determined by the buyer’s assessment of risk.
 Hence, the key here is for the business owner to pinpoint the ways in which they can reduce buyer risk.
 The lower the assessed risk, the higher the multiplier will be, which results in a higher business value.

 As a business owner, how do you reduce this risk?
 Make sure your business has few, if any, dependencies.
 These could include dependencies on a single customer, supplier, employee, or on you, the owner.
 Buyer’s risk can also be lowered by referring to the questions above, and having as many ‘built-ins’ as you can; a strong management team to take over, a motivated and fully engaged team, strong culture, lean and efficient processes and systems, etc.